mit-quest/necstlab-damage-segmentation/README.md

 Infrastructure that will be used:
 * A GCP bucket where the segmented stacks will be accessed from
 * A GCP bucket where the results of the analysis will be stored
-* A GCP virtual machine to run the analysis on
+* A GCP virtual machine to run the test on

 ### Workflow
 1. If the stacks are not in a GCP bucket, see the previous workflow `Copying the raw data into the cloud for storage and usage`.